swaptacular/swpt_accounts/protocol.rst

    sender's account after the requested amount has been secured.
 This can be a negative number.

-Implementations MAY decide to ignore `PrepareTransfer`_ messages whose timestamps are too far in the past.
+Server implementations MAY decide to ignore `PrepareTransfer`_ messages whose timestamps are too far in the past.

 TODO: mention the greedy way this thing should work.